Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 ## Test Setup
 1. Download this repository from Github
-2. Navigate to where the repository zip file has been extracted using a CLI
+2. Navigate to the repo directory using a CLI (after it has been extracted if downloaded as ZIP)
 3. Run `npm install`
 4. Run `npm run nodemon`